Abraham Mar Thoma

-Abraham Mar Thoma XVII Metropolitan (30 October 1879 – 1 September 1947) was the Metropolitan of the Malankara Mar Thoma Syrian Church from 1944–1947.
+Abraham Mar Thoma XVII (born Maret Ninan Abraham) (30 October 1879 – 1 September 1947) was the Metropolitan of the Malankara Mar Thoma Syrian Church from 1944 to 1947.
 He was called Maret Kochu Thirumeni by his people.
-Among the bishops of Malankara Churches Including Mar Thoma Church, Abraham Mar Thoma was the first to earn a Doctoral degree.
+Among the bishops of Malankara Churches Including Malankara Mar Thoma Syrian Church, Abraham Mar Thoma was the first to earn a Doctoral degree.

 Early life

-Ninan was the son of Abraham.
-He married Mariamma, eldest daughter of Oommachen, Karikattu.
+Bishop Abraham was born on 30 October 1879 and was the only son of Ninan and Mariamma.
+Ninan was the son of Abraham of the Maret house.
+Mariamma was the eldest daughter of Oommachen, Karikattu.
 Eraviperoor.
 Mariamma's mother was from Chemmarapallil, Puthupally, Kottayam.

-Bishop Abraham was born on 30 October 1879, was the only son of Ninan and Mariamma.
+Bishop Abraham was named after his paternal grandfather Abraham.
 He had two elder sisters.
 His parents called him Kochavarachen.
-His school record shows his name as M. N. Abraham (Maret Ninan Abraham).
+His school record shows his name as M. N. Abraham.

 Education

 He was not a bright student.
 Many times he failed in his school final and degree examinations.
 That helped him in later years to encourage the students who failed in their examinations and showed them the path to success.